Pope Paul VI: Ecumenical orientation

-During Vatican II, the Council Fathers avoided statements which might anger Christians of other faiths.
-Cardinal Augustin Bea, the President of the Christian Unity Secretariat, always had the full support of Paul VI in his attempts to ensure that the Council language was friendly and open to the sensitivities of Protestant and Orthodox Churches, whom he had invited to all sessions at the request of Pope John XXIII.
-Bea also was strongly involved in the passage of Nostra aetate, which regulates the church's relations with the Jewish faith and members of other religions.
+During Vatican II, the council fathers avoided statements that might anger non-Catholic Christians.
+Cardinal Augustin Bea, the President of the Christian Unity Secretariat, always had the full support of Paul VI in his attempts to ensure that the Council language was friendly and open to the sensitivities of Protestant and Orthodox churches, whom he had invited to all sessions at the request of Pope John XXIII.
+Bea also was strongly involved in the passage of Nostra aetate, which regulates the Church's relations with Judaism and members of other religions.

 Dialogue with the world

-After his election as Bishop of Rome, Paul VI first met with the priests in his new diocese.
-He told them that in Milan he started a dialogue with the modern world and asked them to seek contact with all people from all walks of life.
-Six days after his election he announced that he would continue Vatican II and convened the opening to take place on 29 September 1963.
-In a radio address to the world, Paul VI recalled the uniqueness of his predecessors, the strength of Pius XI, the wisdom and intelligence of Pius XII and the love of John XXIII.
-As "his pontifical goals" he mentioned the continuation and completion of Vatican II, the reform of the Canon Law and improved social peace and justice in the world.
-The Unity of Christianity would be central to his activities.
+After being elected Bishop of Rome, Paul VI first met with the priests in his new diocese.
+He told them that he started a dialogue with the modern world in Milan and asked them to seek contact with people from all walks of life.
+Six days after his election, he announced that he would continue Vatican II and convened the opening on 29 September 1963.
+In a radio address to the world, Paul VI praised his predecessors, the strength of Pius XI, the wisdom and intelligence of Pius XII, and the love of John XXIII.
+As his pontifical goals, he mentioned the continuation and completion of Vatican II, the Canon Law reform, and improved social peace and justice worldwide.
+The unity of Christianity would be central to his activities.

 Council priorities

-The pope re-opened the Ecumenical Council on 29 September 1963 giving it four key priorities:
+The Pope re-opened the Ecumenical Council on 29 September 1963, giving it four key priorities: